Buying A Second Home With A VA Loan

 VA loans, offered through the Department of Veterans Affairs, have several benefits for qualifying clients to purchase a home, including the ability to buy without a down payment and more flexible credit score and debt requirements.

 Life in the military sometimes means a lot of moving around.
 For this reason, the ability to use your VA loan to purchase multiple homes over the course of a lifetime is ideal.
 However, what happens if you want to purchase a new residence with a VA loan while keeping your old one?
-Using a VA loan for a second home is possible, but there are some things you should know.
+Using a VA loan for a second home or even as an investment property is possible, but there are some things you should know.

 Can A VA Loan Be Used For A Second Home?

 In lending and in life, the main definition of second home is a vacation home that serves as a getaway from the everyday hustle and bustle.
-Because VA loans are intended to help people purchase or refinance a primary residence, you cannot legally purchase a home with a VA loan that you don’t intend to occupy for the majority of the year.
+Because VA loans are intended to help people purchase or refinance a primary residence, you will have to follow the VA loan occupancy requirements.
+This means you cannot legally purchase a home with a VA loan that you don’t intend to occupy for the majority of the year.

 Purchasing a primary residence means you have to move in within 60 days, with a few possible exceptions that we’ll touch on later.